 We really love this touch as it makes it easier to check the time at night.

-The only problem with this is that, you’d have to really concentrate to read the time as the hour markers are not distinguishable since they are all dots.
-So, in the grogginess of sleep, you could read the time wrong.
-Hopefully, that doesn’t mess up your day too badly.
+Unfortunately, you’d have to really concentrate to read the time as the hour markers are not distinguishable since they are all dots.

 There are no features unique to the Orient Bambino.

-- Diashock protects the hands from the shock of sudden impact.
+7. It has Diashock which protects the hands from the shock of sudden impact.

 - The caliber supports hacking and hand-winding.